 The program is offered on the UC Riverside main campus.
 A number of undergraduate students in the chemical engineering program perform research (including independent research for unit hour credit) at the College of Engineering, Center for Environmental Research and Technology, located approximately 1.5 miles away from the main UC Riverside campus.

 The program is offered on the UC Riverside main campus.
-A number of undergraduate students in the chemical engineering program perform research (including independent research for unit hour credit) at the College of Engineering, Center for Environmental Research and Technology (CE-CERT), located approximately 1.5 miles away from the main UC Riverside campus.
+A number of undergraduate students in the environmental engineering program perform research (including independent research for unit hour credit) at the College of Engineering, Center for Environmental Research and Technology (CE-CERT), located approximately 1.5 miles away from the main UC Riverside campus.
 The required laboratory course ENVE 160B has been hosted at CE-CERT for the previous 6 years to provide an enhanced undergraduate laboratory experience leveraging departmental instructional equipment with available research equipment.

 Deficiencies, Weaknesses or Concerns from Previous Evaluation(s) and the Actions Taken to Address Them